 We do not have a sales or marketing infrastructure and have no experience in the sale or marketing of pharmaceutical products.
 To achieve commercial success for any approved product, we must develop or acquire a sales and marketing organization, outsource these functions to third parties or enter into collaboration arrangements with third parties.
 We may decide to establish our own sales and marketing capabilities and promote our product candidates if and when regulatory approval has been obtained in the major European Union countries and the United States.
 There are risks involved should we decide to establish our own sales and marketing capabilities or enter into arrangements with third parties to perform these services.
-Even if we establish sales and marketing capabilities, we may fail to launch our products effectively or to market our products effectively since we have no experience in the sales and marketing of pharmaceutical products.
+Even if we establish sales and marketing capabilities, we may fail to launch our products effectively or to market our products effectively.
 In addition, recruiting and training a sales force is expensive and time consuming and could delay any product launch.
 In the event that any such launch is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.
-Factors that may inhibit our efforts to commercialize our products on our own include: